JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-intellij-idea/seeing-how-far-youve-come/index.md

 ---

 There may come a time when you either want to see your progress or perhaps identify areas where you want to learn more.
 The Productivity Guide is a great way to achieve both of those objectives.

-## Productivity Guide
+We will look at:
+- Your Usage Statistics

+## Your Usage Statistics

 <iframe width="560" height="315" src="https://www.youtube.com/embed/W0z9FVoG34c" >
 </iframe>